godotengine/godot-website/collections/_article/godot-editor-running-web-browser.md

 There are still quite a few improvements that I will work on in the HTML5 platform, some of which will also benefit other platforms.
 Here is a sneak peak:

-- Virtual keyboard in the HTML5 plaform, for working text input in mobile devices.
+- Virtual keyboard in the HTML5 platform, for working text input in mobile devices.
 - Persistence support, WebDAV integration.
 - Gestures for the editor, allowing using the editor from touch devices (this will also be beneficial to make native Android or iOS versions of the editor for example).
 - Better HTML5 Audio support, trying to offload audio processing (e.g. effects, mixing) into a separate thread.
 - GDNative support in the HTML5 platform.
-- Easier interface to external JS libraries (expecially asynchronous ones), so you don't have to rely on complex [`JavaScript.eval`](https://docs.godotengine.org/en/stable/classes/class_javascript.html#class-javascript-eval).
+- Easier interface to external JS libraries (especially asynchronous ones), so you don't have to rely on complex [`JavaScript.eval`](https://docs.godotengine.org/en/stable/classes/class_javascript.html#class-javascript-eval).

 References
 ==========